Disclosing Blindness/ Low Vision

 Possible Positives:

-- You are hired without having to negotiate biases or run the risk of getting excluded from consideration because of your disability.
+- You are hired without having to negotiate assumptions or run the risk of getting overlooked because of your eyesight.

 - You are able to prove your worth on the job.